univention/ucsschool-id-connector/docs/source/admin.rst

    When configuring |KLV| in detail, remember that the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
    This means it's all or nothing: all hashes are synced, even if empty.
    You can't select individual hashes.
-TODO ole: better place for this?
+TODO Ole: better place for this?

 Starting / Stopping services
 ============================